Check out this fun art project for the fall that even the littlest learners can complete: Tissue paper Leaves Art.

 - Place leaves pages ready to grab.

-How to Complete Art Project
+How to Complete Tissue Paper Leaves Art

-- First, ask students to write their name on the BACK of each leaf.
+- First, ask students to write their names on the BACK of each leaf.
 I tell them we will cut the leaves out later, so I want their names on the back for that.
 I also remind them that THEY will not be cutting and there are no scissors on the table.

 - Show students how to spread the glue out on the leaves.
 You want the glue to be all over the inside of the leaves, but not dripping.
 Dripping glue will be too messy for tissue paper.
 I show my students this step and they really do a great job doing it independently.